joaorobson/huffman/README.md

 # Huffman encoder
-Huffman app to encode images
+Huffman app to encode images.

 To run the project, execute the commands:
 ```